 Enabled vs Disabled Deduplication

 You can enable or disable deduplication when creating a Backup Repository.
-By default, NAKIVO Backup & Replication deduplicates all backups in a backup repository.
 However, keep in mind that deduplication can’t be edited once the Backup Repository is created.

 Example